-The Holland Lop is not recognised by the BRC, (British Rabbit Council) but is included as a breed by the ARBA (American Rabbit Breeders Association).
+The Holland Lop is not recognized by the BRC, (British Rabbit Council) but is included as a breed by the ARBA (American Rabbit Breeders Association).

 The original breeder of the Holland Lop was Adrain De Cock, his goal was to produce a miniature version of the French Lop.
-He first started in the winter of 1949 by breeding a white Netherland Dwarf doe to a French Lop buck, but obtained an undesirable litter.
-Unsatisfied, he decided to switch the sexes in the breeds, breeding a French Lop doe and a Netherland Dwarf buck.
-The resulting litter of six, however, all possessed normal, erect ear carriage.
+He started by breeding a white Netherland Dwarf female to a French Lop male but obtained an undesirable litter.
+He tried switching the sexes and the litter of six kits all had normal straight earss

-Soon thereafter, Aleck Brooks, founder of the Holland Lop Rabbit Speciality Club brought the breed to the United States in 1976 where they were subsequently recognized by the American Rabbit Breeders Association in 1979.
+The breed was brought to the United States in 1976 where they were subsequently recognized by the American Rabbit Breeders Association in 1979.

-Hollands are a dwarf breed and are the smallest breed of lop-eared dwarf rabbits weighing between 2-4 pounds full grown.
-(Ring size K).
+Hollands lops are a dwarf breed and are the smallest breed of lop-eared dwarf rabbits weighing between 2-4 pounds full grown.

-The Holland Lop is a short coupled rabbit.
+The Holland Lop is a short, compact rabbit.
 Its body length to head ratio should be approximately 2:1, unlike a commercial rabbit which is approximately 3:1.
 When evaluating the size of the head there are two important factors to consider.
-First the size of the head is proportional to the size of the body and will be smaller on a 3 pound Holland than on a 4 pound Holland.
+First, the size of the head is proportional to the size of the body and will be smaller on a 3 pound Holland than on a 4 pound Holland.

 A Junior rabbit is under six months of age and must not weigh less than 2lbs to be shown.
 A Senior rabbit is six months or older and must not weigh more than 4 lbs to be shown.

-The Holland is to be heavily muscled, compact and well balanced in length, width and depth.
-The general aspect of the body is short, massive and thick set.
+The Holland lop is to be heavily muscled and equally balanced in length, depth, and width of the body.
+The general aspect of the body is short, massive and thickset.

-good ear, as defined by the ARBA is short and rounded at the tips.
-A good term to help create a mental image is "teaspoon shaped".
-The ear should also lay wide and open against
+A good ear, as defined by the ARBA is short and rounded at the tips.
+A good term to help create a mental image is “teaspoon shaped”.
+The ear should also lay wide and open against the head.

 A bad ear would be the opposite, of course, but also the ear should not be too long.
 The ear should not fall longer than one inch below the chin.

-The many different colour varieties of Holland Lop which can be divided in to eight groups:
+The many different color varieties of Holland Lop which can be divided into eight groups:

-As with all rabbits, they have individual personalities and it's difficult to generalize when talking about 'personality'.
-However, the majority of Holland Lops are known for their excellent temperament, being more docile and gentle in comparison to some other popular breeds.
+As with all rabbits, they have individual personalities and it’s difficult to generalize when talking about ‘personality’.
+However, the majority of Holland Lops are known for their excellent temperament.
+They are more docile and gentle in comparison to some breeds.

 Female Holland Lops are generally very sweet, getting just a little grumpy when they go through the teenage stage or when they are in heat.
 They may grunt and sometimes box, however not all does are like this.

-Bucks are probably more cuddlier and never go through a teenage cranky stage.
+Bucks are probably cuddlier and never go through a teenage cranky stage.
 Some bucks will spray if you have a doe around that is in heat.
-Bucks in general make better pets as they do love attention and are almost dog-like in character.
+Bucks, in general, make better pets as they do love attention and are almost dog-like in character.

-Hollands were created purely as a show breed with their small size being a primary factor.
+Holland lops were created purely as a show breed with their small size is a primary factor.